 J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, says parents need to remember two very important steps in preparing for the holidays.

 "Carrying an auto-injectable EpiPen and reviewing the Food Allergy Action Plan to recognize signs and symptoms which would indicate a need to give the EpiPen are paramount for keeping your child safe," says Dr. Bird.

 For children with EoE that are following an elimination diet, avoiding their allergens can be just as important as those who are at risk for anaphylaxis.
 Sticking to strict elimination and not taking chances on meals and treats that may contain their allergen is an important step in following their care plan for the treatment of EoE.

 Celebrating the holidays with food allergies

 Food allergies do not have to dampen the spirit of the holidays.
 April Clark, a registered dietitian in the Food Allergy Center at Children's Health, offers these tips to ensure a safe and happy holiday season:

 - Offer to host and cook only dishes that are safe for your child.
-If it is potluck, choose to take several safe dishes and avoid other foods.
+If it is a potluck, choose to take several safe dishes and avoid other foods.
 Bring your own serving utensils for your dishes.

 - Do not allow your child to eat any food that you do not have a list of ingredients for.

 - Prepare your child's plate first, so there is no chance of cross-contamination through switching of utensils from other dishes.

 - For school parties, plan to attend if your child is younger.
-If you can't attend, talk to the teacher ahead of time and designate an adult and friend who can make sure your child eats only foods that are safe for him or her.
+If you can't attend, talk to the teacher ahead of time and designate an adult and friend who can make sure your child eats only foods that are safe for them.